cinosh07/NexGen-Intervalometer/README.md

 - Up to 25 shooting profiles that you can manage, rename and configure.
 - 0.1 seconds steps
 - Bulb Mode
-- Easy to follow Interval result display (at the top of the application) that help notice in a snap any conflict in configurations (i.e. Interval shorter than the minimun length require)
+- Easy to follow Interval Timeline display (at the top of the application) that help notice in a snap any conflict in configurations (i.e. Interval shorter than the minimun length require)
 - Firmwate update via the web application
 - Camera Sentinel (to keep camera awake)
 - Work in cold condition